tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: An application stores images which will be retrieved infrequently, but must be available for retrieval immediately.
 Which is the most cost-effective storage option that meets these requirements?
 A: Amazon S3 Standard-IA for infrequent access.

 - Q: What is AWS Athena?
-A: A service can be used to query data in S3 using standard SQL
+A: A service can be used to query data in S3 using standard SQL.

 - Q: What is Amazon Neptune?
 A: Amazon Neptune is a graph database service.